MIRI LRS Slit Target Acquisition

 1Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.

 To provide a reference for the location of the target in the slit, users may request a verification image in the LRS Astronomers Proposal Tool (APT) template.
 This image is taken at the end of the TA sequence, after the telescope's small angle maneuver to place the target at the first pointing position for science, before the prism is selected in the filter wheel.
 While this image is not used in the calibration pipeline, it can inform the user on the exact placement of the target in the slit (which may affect the quality of the flux and wavelength calibrations).

 The verification image is an exact repeat of the TA image itself, using the same number of groups and the same filter.
-Cases where users should not select this option if the target used for TA is not the same as the science target, and the science target's SED in the TA filter is unknown, or the science target is too faint in the TA filter band to produce a usable image in the TA exposure time.
+Observers are encouraged to obtain a TA image, especially if they have any concerns about where the TA will place the source in the slit.
+Cases where users should not select this option are (1) if the target used for TA is not the same as the science target and the science target's SED in the TA filter is unknown, or (2) the science target is too faint in the TA filter band to produce a usable image in the TA exposure time.

 If no TA was requested, for example in the case of an extended target, the verification image cannot be requested.